By James Eliot, Markets & Finance Editor

 The concept of interoperability isn’t just theoretical; it’s being practically applied by various players in the tech space.
 Here are notable examples:

-2. LEGO’s Digital Expansion: LEGO, valued at approximately $12 billion, has faced criticism for its lack of interoperability.
+LEGO’s Digital Expansion: LEGO, valued at approximately $12 billion, has faced criticism for its lack of interoperability.
 As tech-savvy consumers gravitate towards digital platforms that offer flexibility and connection, LEGO risks alienating a substantial segment of its audience if it doesn’t adapt its proprietary systems.
+Insights into such transitions can be found in articles like Why Samsung and SK Hynix Are Undervalued Compared to U.S. Tech Giants.

-4. Educators Demanding Tools: A survey found that 65% of educators believe interoperability is essential for effective tech integration in classrooms.
-Companies that excel in creating educational technology solutions with interoperability will likely gain traction in an increasingly competitive market.
+Educators Demanding Tools: A survey found that 65% of educators believe interoperability is essential for effective tech integration in classrooms.
+Companies that excel in creating educational technology solutions with interoperability will likely gain traction in an increasingly competitive market, much like the approaches seen in 5 Interaction Models That Are Reshaping Financial Services in 2023.

 Top Tools and Solutions

 Navigating the intricate landscape of interoperability requires leveraging effective tools.
-Here are several that stand out:
+Consider these standout options:

 Common Mistakes and What to Avoid